dr-marek-jaskula/DomainDrivenDesignUniversity/SourceGenerators/Shopway.SourceGenerator/ReadMe.SourceGenerator.md

 ﻿# Source Generator :musical_keyboard:

 This source generator is dedicated for Shopway application.
-It is configured to generate strongly typed ids in the form that Shopway requires.
+It is configured to generate strongly typed ids, id converters, id comparers, enum converters in the form that Shopway requires.

 Nevertheless, feel free to use or/and modify the code for Your own purpose.
 The IncrementalGeneratorBase and some utilities should be generic enough to be highly reusable.